AlbertLeipzig/everything-ai/subjects/dataset.md

 ## The Process of Data Analysis

-- **Define Objectives**: Set clear goals and identify the key questions our analysis should answer.
+1. **Define Objectives**: Set clear goals and identify the key questions our analysis should answer.
 Understand what insights or decisions the data will guide.

-- **Data Collection**: Gather relevant information from reliable sources.
+1. **Data Collection**: Gather relevant information from reliable sources.
 Ensure data is complete, accurate and well-organized.
 Data can be qualitative (descriptions) or quantitative (numbers).

-- **Data Cleaning & Preprocessing**: Fix errors, handle missing values and deal with outliers.
+1. **Data Cleaning & Preprocessing**: Fix errors, handle missing values and deal with outliers.
 Prepare the data in a format suitable for accurate analysis.

-- **Exploratory Data Analysis (EDA)**: Explore the data with visuals and summary statistics to spot patterns, trends and anomalies.
+1. **Exploratory Data Analysis (EDA)**: Explore the data with visuals and summary statistics to spot patterns, trends and anomalies.
 This step helps refine our approach.

-- **Statistical Analysis**: Apply statistical methods or models to test ideas, find relationships and make predictions that answer our original questions.
+1. **Statistical Analysis**: Apply statistical methods or models to test ideas, find relationships and make predictions that answer our original questions.

-- **Visualization & Communication**: Present findings through charts, dashboards or reports.
+1. **Visualization & Communication**: Present findings through charts, dashboards or reports.
 Share insights clearly so stakeholders can make informed decisions.

+## Types of Data Analysis

+- **Descriptive Analysis**: Focuses on summarizing historical data to understand past events and trends.
+It provides a clear picture of what has happened through reports, charts and key metrics.

+- **Diagnostic Analysis**: Explores data in greater depth to determine why certain outcomes occurred.
+It identifies causes, correlations and contributing factors behind observed patterns.

+- **Predictive Analysis**: Uses statistical models and historical data to forecast what is likely to happen in the future.
+It supports planning by anticipating trends, risks or opportunities.

+- **Prescriptive Analysis**: Builds on predictive insights by recommending what actions should be taken.
+It provides data-driven strategies and solutions to optimize decision-making.

 ## Sources